beauregardes/baphomet/README.md

 ### What can it do?

-A non-exhaustive list of existing/planned features (subject to change as Baphomet is still in very early development)
+A non-exhaustive list of existing/planned features (subject to change as Baphomet development is volatile as hell right now)

 - [x] Windowing à la GLFW, supports regular windowed, fullscreen, and borderless/windowed fullscreen
-    - [ ] Bind keys to names
+    - [x] Bind keys to names
     - [x] Key repeats/intervals/delay
-    - [ ] Input sequences
+    - [x] Input sequences
 - [x] Timers
 - [ ] Render targets/viewports
 - [x] Primitive support: pixels/points, lines, triangles, rectangles, and ovals